jonasherfort/simple-modern-uv/README.md

 This template uses [**copier**](https://github.com/copier-org/copier), which seems like the best tool nowadays for project templates.

-This is the recommended approach since it then lets you instantiate the template variables, but it requires a few more commands.
+Using copier is the recommended approach since it then lets you instantiate the template variables, but it requires a few more commands.

 To create a new project repo with `copier`: